 Appendix 1: Categories & Indicators of Abuse and Neglect

-All school and college staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events and cannot be covered by one definition or one label alone.
+Everyone at Tetherdown should be aware that abuse, neglect and exploitation issues are rarely standalone events and cannot be covered by one definition or one label alone.
 In most cases, multiple issues will overlap with one another.